Kermit Whitfield

-Levonte "Kermit" Whitfield (born October 8, 1993) is an American football wide receiver and return specialist who is a free agent.
+Levonte "Kermit" Whitfield (born October 8, 1993) is an American former professional football wide receiver and return specialist.
 He played college football for the Florida State Seminoles.

 College career

 As a freshman in 2013, he led all NCAA major college players with an average of 36.4 yards per kickoff return.
 Against the #2 Auburn Tigers in the 2014 BCS National Championship Game, with the Seminoles trailing 24-20, Whitfield returned a kickoff from Cody Parkey 100 yards for a go-ahead touchdown in the fourth quarter.
 His 36.4 yard average broke the Atlantic Coast Conference record and was the seventh best average in NCAA major college history.
 Through the first nine games of the 2015 season, Whitfield had caught 40 passes for 482 yards.
 He caught nine passes for 172 yards against Louisville on October 17, 2015.

 Professional career

 Chicago Bears

 Whitfield signed with the Chicago Bears as an undrafted free agent on May 11, 2017.
 On May 14, 2017, he was waived by the Bears.